Wasimraza131/Jioproject/README.md

 # Jioproject Automation Testing Using Selenium (Java)

-This is the sample project
-# Selenium
+JioProject is developed by [Lavatech Technology.](https://lavatechtechnology.com)This project is inigiated by Wasim of IT department and is purpose of testing.
 Selenium is an umbrella project encapsulating a variety of tools and libraries enabling web browser automation.
 Selenium specifically provides an infrastructure for the [W3C WebDriver specification](https://w3c.github.io/webdriver/)